 Have fun while you advance your career.
 That’s the great advantage of AAF Mizzou.
 Meetings range from ice cream socials to hearing and meeting with leading professionals in the field.
 The club’s emphasis is not only on advertising but also on public relations, promotions, marketing and merchandising.
 Pre-journalism students and students from other departments in the university are welcome.
 The club meets on average once a month.
 Members also take trips to places like New York, Kansas City, Chicago and St. Louis to meet leaders in their fields and to network in a setting outside of the interview.
 In addition, AAF Mizzou offers mock interviews and helps publicize internship opportunities.
 The whole idea of AAF Mizzou is to enrich and extend your college experience.
 For more information, contact AAF Mizzou faculty adviser Holly Higginbotham or visit @AAFMizzou on Facebook and Twitter.

-Joining the Missouri chapter of the American Copy Editors Society can give you a running start on a career in editing.
+Joining the Missouri chapter of the ACES: Society for Editing can give you a running start on a career in editing.
 The only dues you pay are to the national chapter, which offers a reduced rate for students while providing the full benefits of membership.
 We take students to the national convention and to regional workshops.
 We strive to make our monthly meetings both educational and enjoyable.
-For more information, contact Maggie Walter or Laura Johnston.
+For more information, contact Laura Johnston.

 Association for Women in Sports Media

 The Missouri student chapter of the Association for Women in Sports Media is open to those who desire a career in sports media.
 Monthly meetings focus on professional development and include guest speakers who are professionals in sports media.
 Occasional social gatherings are held.
 Check out AWSM@Missouri on Facebook and Twitter.